PixelsCamp/docs/N00BS.md

 If you have a project but are missing an extra team member with a necessary set of skills, feel free to shout on Twitter or Slack. (ex.: “We need a Javascript expert for project #42, who’s interested?” or “Any interface designer available?”)

-It is also worth mention, if you have a great idea for a project but no means to develop it fully at the event, make a nice presentation and go on stage.
+It is also worth mention if you have a good idea for a project but no means to develop it fully at the event, make a nice presentation and go on stage.
 Feasible ideas can be presented without fear.

 Don’t forget you’ll need to prepare your project for presentation.
-Preparing an introductory video for the project, brand image and the 90 second presentation is no small feat.
+Preparing an introductory video for the project, brand image and the 90-second presentation is no small feat.

 Allow TIME for those tasks as they are as important as the prototype you wish to present.

+### Thank you

+We'd like to thank the initial contributors to this guide, [Luis Correia][1] and [Rosa Margarida][2] for taking the time and effort and write the first version for Pixels Camp v2.0.

 [1]: https://pixels.camp//luisfcorreia
 [2]: https://pixels.camp/RoseCG